 1. Explore the Countryside of Kampot

 A quiet riverside town, Kampot is a nostalgic throwback to the French colonial era, where crumbling French architecture lines lazy boulevards and locals ride bicycles through the peaceful streets.
-An up and coming backpacker hang out, Kampot has some great restaurants and watering holes that have sprung up on the riverfront.
+An up-and-coming backpacker hang out, Kampot has some great restaurants and watering holes that have sprung up on the riverfront.

 Located on the scenic Damrei River in the Bokor Mountains within reach of waterfalls, caves and unspoiled countryside, Kampot can be used as a base for adventure!
 Rafting, kayaking and trekking are all possible in the area, as are tours to the nearby salt and pepper farms for which Kampot is famous for.
 Another great way to explore the countryside of Kampot is on a SUP (Stand Up Paddleboard) adventure!
 Alternatively, hire a moped and head into Bokor National Park for a unique Cambodian experience.

 Where to stay in Kampot?
 Our community recommends Monkey Republik Kampot.